okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/index.md

 #### Description

-Use cases that meet the following conditions receive an error message in the Admin Console UI:
+Use cases that meet the following conditions receive an error message in the Admin Console:

 * Call the `api/v1/apps` endpoint to create an OIDC app with a custom `client_id`.
 * Use the Admin Console to create a custom authenticator.